willgerman/token-template/README.md

 We can leverage the functionality of custom properties to create an abstract system that allows us to make application-wide changes in a matter of minutes.

-There are three total layers to this system: The global layer, the variable layer, and the contextual layer.
+There are three total layers to this system: The global layer, the semantic layer, and the contextual layer.
 For the remainder of this section I will refer to custom properties as tokens.

 We define these tokens all within the same selector, the :root {} selector.
 When discussing tokens we can consider the :root {} element to be a "global" selector of sorts, as any token defined within that element will cascade throughout our application.